Joshua-815/Radeon-hackathon-2026-07/ToolGuard/README.md

     Time to first token:      ~0.04 seconds
     Tokens per second:        ~32.8

+### Repair latency
+Measured over 9 real trials spanning all 3 core failure patterns - every trial successfully repaired:

+    Average repair latency: ~0.67 seconds

+This is the real, end-to-end cost of the detect-and-fix step: classifying the failure, sending a targeted corrective instruction back to the model, and verifying the repair - not a blind retry.
+Full raw results: benchmarks/repair_latency_results.json

 This is enabled by ROCm-compatible vLLM optimizations active throughout our setup, confirmed directly in server logs (not assumed): chunked prefill (max_num_batched_tokens=2048), prefix caching, and ahead-of-time CUDA graph compilation specific to this GPU's architecture.
 Full raw results: benchmarks/inference_speed_results.json

 ## 5. Architecture